 It shall be the duty of the President to manage the Student Senate, including planning, organizing, leading, and controlling the daily and long-term operations.
 It is the responsibility of the President to organize and chair the general meetings of the Student Senate as part of this responsibility.
-The President will have the power to initiate changes in the Bylaws for a more efficient day to day operation.
-All proposals, additions, changes, or deletions to the Bylaws must be approved by the Senate majority.
+The President will have the power to initiate changes in the Bylaws for a more efficient day-to-day operation.
+The Senate majority must approve all proposals, additions, changes, or deletions to the Bylaws.
 The President shall have the responsibility and authority to execute the Articles of the Constitution and to enforce the Bylaws and decisions of the Senate majority.
 The President shall have the power to create any ad hoc committees as necessary.
 A Senate member must chair each committee, but the remainder of the individuals on the committee may include other Senate members, college staff or students.

-SECTION B: The Vice-President.
+SECTION B: The Vice President.

-It shall be the duty of the Vice-President to assist the President in any and all of his/her duties.
-In his or her temporary absence, the duties of the President will be performed by the Vice-President.
-The Vice-President will have all the necessary powers and restrictions of the President while acting in this function.
+It shall be the duty of the Vice President to assist the President in any and all of his/her duties.
+In his/her temporary absence, the Vice President will perform the duties of the President.
+The Vice President will have all the necessary powers and restrictions of the President while acting in this function.